ehmpathy/declapract/README.md

 # Goals

-The purpose of `declapract` is to provide a declarative way to define best practices, a maintainable way to evolve them, and a scalable way to use them.
+The purpose of `declapract` is to provide a declarative way to define best practices, a maintainable way to evolve them and your code bases, and a scalable way to use and enforce them.

 Features:
 - `declare`: define your software best practices declaratively, collaboratively, and informatively.